taneltorn/CoverHunterFolkERA/README.md

 1. Either:
     1. Apple computer with an Apple M-series chip
     2. Other computer with an Nvidia GPU (including free cloud options like Google Colab)
-2. python3 (minimum version 3.10, tested on 3.11)
+2. python3 (minimum version 3.10, tested on 3.11) with these libraries:
-3. PyTorch with either CUDA or MPS support enabled.
+    1. torch (compiled with CUDA or MPS or other GPU support as appropriate for your hardware)
-4. sox and therefore also a Java runtime
+    2. librosa
+    3. Optional: tensorboard
+3. sox

 # Usage